 top of page

-Jeanette Winsor studied piano with Clifford Herzer, Lois Rova Ozanich, and Shirley Harrison.
+Jeanette Winsor has been at the keyboard with the Chorale since 1984.
+She studied piano with Clifford Herzer, Lois Rova Ozanich, and Shirley Harrison.
 She received a Bachelor of Music degree cum laude from Heidelberg College and a Master of Music degree in piano performance from Kent State University.
 She has occasionally coached with Thomas Schumacher.
 She teaches piano in her studio in Virginia Beach, music appreciation, theory and piano at Tidewater Community College, accompanies the Virginia Beach Chorale, and serves as an adjudicator for the National Guild of Piano Teachers.

 She frequently appears as a soloist and lecturer.
 Lecture topics include Why Piano Teachers Should Practice, Music by Clementi for You and Your Students, How to Deal with the ADHD and LD Student in the Private Studio, and Music by Women Composers for You and Your Students.
 She is also the pianist for the Hardwick Chamber Ensemble.